AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/request-space-migration.md

 **Please share us the file location**:

-**If your space migration request is in urgent basis, please provide the details how exactly impacting your business routine process and number of users impacted** (The reason in details why it is required as priority basis)
+**If this space migration is urgent, please provide the details how exactly impacting your business routine process and number of users impacted** (The reason in details why it is required as priority basis)

 **Other details if any**: